Human Centric General Physical Intelligence for Agile Manufacturing Automation: General Physical Intelligence Framework and Ablation Study

-To scrupulously evaluate grounding capabilities of modified VLA-GPI models, we administrated comprehensive ablation study.
-We selected canonical precision task of nut-and-bolt insertion as it serves as robust benchmark for assessing the hallmarks of industrial embodied intelligence with precise spatial reasoning, multimodal sensory integration and robust generalization.
-The experiments were executed within NVIDIA Isaac Sim-5.0 environment that is chosen for its high-fidelity physics and rich sensor simulation (Figure \ref{figure3}).
-To meet computational demands of transformer-based inference and real-time simulation, all trials were performed on high-performance system (Alienware Dell with 13th Gen Intel Core i9, 32 GB DDR5 RAM and NVIDIA RTX 4060)\footnote{Experimental implementation of ablation study presented can be accessed and reproduced using \url{https://drive.google.com/file/d/1-SvKeX1jOxSKNDcNd9gN0-J0o7v9x5xj/view?usp=drive_link}}.
+To rigorously evaluate the grounding capabilities of our modified VLA-GPI models, we conducted series of comprehensive ablation studies.
+We selected two canonical high-precision manipulation tasks—nut-and-bolt insertion and dexterous timber-panel manipulation as these serve as robust benchmarks for assessing key attributes of industrial embodied intelligence including precise spatial reasoning, multimodal sensory integration and generalization under perturbations.
+The experiments were executed within NVIDIA Isaac Sim-5.2 environment that is chosen for its high-fidelity physics and rich sensor simulation in Figure \ref{figure3} and \ref{figure3}.
+To meet computational demands of multi-modal transformer-based inference and real-time simulation, all trials were performed on high-performance system i.e., Alienware Dell with 13th Gen Intel Core i9, 32 GB DDR5 RAM and NVIDIA RTX 4060\footnote{Experimental implementation of ablation studies presented can be accessed and reproduced using \url{https://drive.google.com/file/d/1-SvKeX1jOxSKNDcNd9gN0-J0o7v9x5xj/view?usp=drive_link}}.